H2CO3/Sparkling/doc/tutorial.md

 `n`th variadic argument of the function it is used within (where `n` is the value of its operand), starting from zero.
-If the value of the integer expression is greater than or equal to the number of variadic arguments, throws and exception.
+If the value of the integer expression is greater than or equal to the number of variadic arguments, throws an exception.
 It also throws a runtime exception if it is supplied a negative, non-integral or non-number argument.

 ## Loops